 Il Borro Tuscan Bistro

 What makes Il Borro so special isn’t its stunning views (although it does have a lovely terrace that looks out to the waters of Jumeirah Al Naseem), nor its contemporary interiors, which still manage to feel intimate.
 What gives Il Borro the wow-factor is its dedication to serving authentic Italian fare, made with Italian-sourced products.
 The Italian restaurant hails from a famous Tuscan estate, which has more than 1,000 years of rich history, and is set among a sprawling 700-hectare estate.
-While its modern Dubai outpost may be world’s away from its Tuscan home, the team behind What’s On’s Restaurant of the Year 2017 and 2018 remain dedicated to creating a taste of Italy in Dubai, and do it to an unfalteringly high, and arguably Michelin-worthy standard.
+While its modern Dubai outpost may be world’s away from its Tuscan home, the team behind this multi-What’s On Award winning restaurant remain dedicated to creating a taste of Italy in Dubai, and do it to an unfalteringly high, and arguably Michelin-worthy standard.

 This homegrown concept on Palm Jumeirah spot has an instant family feel, with welcoming, friendly staff and bright interiors.
 It’s named Il Passaggio, meaning ‘passage’ in Italian, because it has one running through the middle of the restaurant, with open kitchens on each side.
 Guests can happily peer in and whet their appetite by observing the preparation of pastries, desserts, bread, pizza and more.

 For the past 26 years, Il Pastaio has been a go to hotspot for lovers of Italian cuisine in Los Angeles.
 Now, the LA restaurant has opened its first international export right here in Dubai.
-Found in Al Habtoor City, Il Pastaio is set to shake up the Italian restaurant scene with homemade pastas, fresh meat and fish, signature sauces and a tempting wine list.
+Found in Al Habtoor City, Il Pastaio offers homemade pastas, fresh meat and fish, signature sauces and a tempting wine list.

 Isola Ristorante is devoted to the culinary traditions of Sicily, Sardinia and Capri, the new restaurant offers breakfast, lunch, and dinner every day.
 Large windows allow natural light to beam in, while clusters of hanging lights provide ambient atmosphere come evening-time.